Dental Implants Boston

 For our patients who already wear full dentures, as well as those who have recently lost all of their teeth along one or both arches, we offer implant dentures.
 Traditional dentures rest on top of the gums and are held in place by suction, the muscles of the cheeks and tongue, and when necessary, denture adhesive.
 Implant dentures are secured to dental implants by snapping onto implant attachments, which hold the dentures firmly on your implants.

 For patients who have been missing all of their teeth for some time and have suffered bone loss as a result, All-on-4 can usually support a complete denture without necessitating bone graft surgery.
-For this unique procedure, we will place four implants along your arch of missing teeth in strategic locations to provide maximum support for your new teeth.
+For this unique procedure, we will place four implants along your arch of missing teeth in strategic locations to provide maximum support.
 Once the implants are in place, we can immediately attach your new custom-made denture, which you’ll wear day and night.

 Learn More About Implant Dentures